 The basics of the appraisal process are similar for commercial and agricultural land.
 Both use the following three methods in determining value:

-● Cost Approach: The cost approach estimates how much it would cost to duplicate any improvements to the property.
+● Cost Approach: The cost approach estimates how much it would cost to duplicate any property improvements.
 An approximation of the formula is the cost of reproduction minus depreciation.

 ● Sales Comparison: The valuation method analyzes recent sales of comparable real estate transactions in the area.

-● Income Approach: The income approach involves an in-depth study of rental income and the like, as well as expenses for the property.
+● Income Approach: The income approach involves an in-depth study of rental income and the like and expenses for the property.

 When considering the overall picture of the appraisals, commercial and agricultural land appraisals may look similar.
 However, when you drill down into the details, you begin to see why it is important to hire a highly experienced appraiser.
 You want someone thoroughly trained in the particular type of appraisal you need.

 What Makes Commercial and Agricultural Land Appraisals Unique?

 When valuing agricultural land, it is important to evaluate soil quality for the cost approach and the income approach.
 An appraiser experienced in these types of appraisals will need to understand the soil to determine the best use of the property.
 This knowledge will assist the appraiser as he or she estimates the possible future income for the property.
 It is also important for the appraiser to consider any improvements or buildings on the land and the cost of replacing them.